 As a gay man himself, Lagerfeld held contradicting and stifling thoughts about the LGBTQIA+ community.

-Back in 2010, he told Vice that he was against the idea of gay marriage.
+Back in 2010, he told Vice that he was against the idea of same-sex marriage.
 "I’m against it for a very simple reason: In the '60s they all said we had the right to the difference.
 And now, suddenly, they want a bourgeois life," he said.

 "For me it’s difficult to imagine — one of the papas at work and the other at home with the baby.
 How would that be for the baby?
 I don’t know.
 I see more lesbians married with babies than I see boys married with babies.
 And I also believe more in the relationship between mother and child than in that between father and child," he said.